 For example, most European countries uses 50 Hz mains, while 60 Hz is used in North America.
 In most cases you can leave the default setting.

-Silent mode - turns off sound signalization of events (artifacts etc.) in the
+Silent mode - turns off sound signaling of events (artifacts etc.) in the

 device during measurements.

-Visual signalization is not influenced.
-(The option is insignificant in devices without sound transducer.)
+Visual signaling is not influenced.
+(The option is insignificant on the devices without sound transducer.)

-Device services button - opens the application of device service functions, for example firmware upgrade.
+Device services button - opens the application that provides device service functions, especially firmware updates.

-Channel enable - enables or disables the measurement channel.
+Channel enable - checkbox enabling the measurement channel.

-You can enter here your short description of used transducer (e.g. "AgAgCl electrode"), which will be stored in the recording file.
+You can enter here your short description of the transducer used (e.g. "AgAgCl electrode"), which may be used by an application.
 (This description is optional.
-For EDF files it is limited to 80 characters.)
+It is limited to 80 characters.)

-The profile enables to set in one step the default parameters for some basic types of physiological signals (fields of those parameters are locked then).
+The profile enables the default parameters for some basic types of physiological signals to be set in one step (the fields of those parameters are then locked).

-In order to freely set all parameters by yourself select "User defined" option.
-It unlocks rest of the parameters without their change.
-(Thus if you would like to use default settings of most parameters for a specific profile (e.g. EEG) and set only one or two parameters on your own, you can first select that specific profile, next select "User defined" profile and do required minor changes.)
+In order to freely set all parameters by yourself select the "User defined" option.
+It unlocks the rest of the parameters without changing them.
+(Thus if you would like to use default settings of most parameters for a specific profile (e.g. EEG) and set only one or two parameters on your own, you can first select that specific profile, then select the "User defined" profile and make the required minor changes.)

-It enables to select measurement of voltage (default) or other physical quantity.
+It enables the measurement of voltage (default) or another physical quantity to be selected.

-For voltage signals this option enables to minimize signal delay or maximize frequency bandwidth.
-E.g. for "Linear phase sharp" option the frequency bandwidth (in Hz) is 40% of sample rate, and signal delay of analog-to-digital conversion is 19 samples.
-For "Linear phase mild" characteristic the bandwidth is 30% of sample rate, with 11 samples delay.
+For voltage signals, this option enables the signal delay to be minimized or frequency bandwidth to be maximized.
+E.g. for the "Linear phase sharp" option the frequency bandwidth (in Hz) is 40% of the sample rate, and the signal delay of analog-to-digital conversion is 19 samples.
+For the "Linear phase mild" characteristic, the bandwidth is 30% of the sample rate, with an 11 sample delay.

-Measurement range - selects upper limit of signal values, which
+Measurement range - selects the upper limit of signal values that

-Higher range protects against clipping of high amplitude signals, while lower range makes measurement more sensitive, thus reduces quantization noise of analog-to-digital conversion.
+A higher range protects against clipping of high amplitude signals, while a lower range makes measurement more sensitive, thus reducing the quantization noise of analog-to-digital conversion.